Preparing Your Toddler for Preschool: Building Confidence And Independence

 Learning how to manage frustration and setbacks is essential for preschool success.
 Teach your child to identify emotions, process challenges, and bounce back from difficulties.
 Emotional resilience equips children with the tools to handle change, setbacks, and peer interactions positively.

-Label Emotions Clearly – Use phrases like “It’s okay to feel frustrated,” helping your child to recognize their feelings.
+Label Emotions Clearly – Use phrases like “It’s okay to feel frustrated” to help your child recognize their feelings.

-Model Healthy Coping Strategies – Demonstrate deep breathing, positive self-talk, manage frustration, or positive ways to ask for help.
+Model Healthy Coping Strategies – Demonstrate deep breathing, positive self-talk, managing frustration, or positive ways to ask for help.

 Teach Perspective-Taking – Encourage and model to your child how to respect and recognize different viewpoints in peer interactions.